Numbers in Academic Writing – APA Style Guidelines

 Numbers in Academic Writing – In a Nutshell

-• Academic writing uses numbers in distinct ways depending on the discipline and writing style.
+• Academic writing uses numbers in distinct ways depending on style guide.

-• Conventions apply to technical number writing, like mathematics and the sciences, and non-technical number writing, like academic prose.
+• Conventions apply to technical number writing and non-technical number writing.

-• Numbers should usually appear written out from one to nine, with numerals used from 10 onwards.
+• Numbers are usually written out from one to nine, and numerals are used from 10.

 • Technical data and statistics should always appear as numerals for reference.